 • More than half had been psychologically harmed, with some displaying symptoms of loss of bowel control and food refusal; and

 • More than one third witnessed acts of violence.

 The Coalition had promised to end detention of child asylum-seekers by Christmas.
 It has now been pushed back until May.
 The exact plans for what will replace child detention need to be examined.
 The coalition should be congratulated for its aspiration on this issue, but it is now time for progressives to hold the government’s feet to fire, and ensures that it redeems its pledge.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.